Broad Street Cycles is a full-service bike shop in Victoria, BC.

 We carry unique and hard-to-find brands like Bianchi, BMC, Campagnolo, Cinelli, Felt, Focus, Naked and Yeti.

-We sell, customize and fix the bikes, components and accessories that we ride, trust and love.
+We sell, customize and repair the bikes, components and accessories that we ride, trust and love.

 At Broad Street Cycles we: